open-compensation-token-license/license-token-website/wikisrc/arbitrum-and-optimism.md

 ### The Arbitrum Ecosystem

 Arbitrum hosts numerous dApps and protocols, benefiting from its cost-effectiveness and speed, supported by its compatibility and security.
+For more on Arbitrum's integration with NFTs, see [World of Women (WoW) on Arbitrum](https://www.license-token.com/wiki/world-of-women-wo-w-on-arbitrum).

 ## Optimism: An Overview